fotso0244/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Code 100reverse_listint.c reverses a listint_t list
-Code 101-print_listint_safe.c prints a list with a loop Code 102-free_listint_safe.c frees a listint_t list with a loop
+Code 101-print_listint_safe.c prints a list with a loop Code 102-free_listint_safe.c frees a listint_t list with a loop Code 103-find_loop.c finds a loop in a listint_t list